Presentee/technical-documents/PR-FAQdeliverable.md

 ### A business tool for enterprise businesses to analysize marketing strategies and data analytics.

-Preperation for an engaging presentation is always difficult, sometimes it is difficult to know what your audiences knowledge of the topic and interest levels are before you give your presentation.
-Overcoming any kind of stage fright is difficult, but with the tools that assist you in making the perfect presentation, even you can get through to the most extinguishable audience member,
+Preperation for an engaging presentation is always difficult, sometimes it is difficult to know what your audiences knowledge of the topic is and how interested they are before you give your presentation.
+Post a QR code or log into the app and you can get logged into a wealth of information about the presentation.
+Post questions, create polls, and with our interactive interest meter be able to discover in real-time where the most interesting points of your presentation is.

 As you are giving your presentation and you look out into the crowd and you see a bunch of faces staring down at their screens.
-It is not only frustrating, but it is difficult to know what the audience is looking for!
-Sometimes we wish we knew what the audience was thinking so we can make our presentation something that they will remember!
+It is not only frustrating, but it is difficult to know what the audience is interested or not!
+Sometimes we wish we knew what the audience was thinking, so we can make our presentation something that they will remember!
+We believe that there are many useful applications that Presentee can be used for.

 The most satisfaction from giving a presentation is when you know that you've caught the audiences attention on a topic that your speaking about, this is the point that Presentee is attempting to solve.

 By downloading the app and signing into the presenters community, you can provide them with real-time information of how well (or not so well) that you think that their presentation is going to be.